 Year of Call:

-Victoria regularly provides training and CPD to firms and directly to clients, ranging from seminars to practical tribunal training (see, for example, coverage in The Times of a recent session).
+Victoria regularly provides training and CPD to firms and directly to clients, ranging from seminars to practical tribunal training (see, for example, coverage in The Times).
 She is a contributor to Lexis PSL and Atkins Court Forms.

 Employment & Discrimination

-Victoria has a busy employment practice and undertakes both advisory and litigation work.
+Victoria has a busy employment practice and undertakes both advisory and litigation work work in the Tribunals and County Courts.
 She regularly represents claimants and respondents across all levels of work, from preliminary hearings to judicial mediations to multi-week trials.
 She has experience across the range of employment matters, spanning discrimination, dismissal, TUPE, whistleblowing, breach of contract and wages claims.

 Victoria is frequently instructed by global and national companies, including those listed in the FTSE 250.
 Victoria is also experienced in acting for public authorities and local governments, including Transport for London and the Prison Service.
 She regularly represents individual claimants and unions, such as Unite and GMB, as well as being Standing Counsel to the British Association of Journalists.

 Victoria’s advisory practice spans opinions and policy drafting, covering both black letter law and topical matters such as social media and dress code policies.
 She is familiar with exit negotiations on behalf of employees and employers, as well as advising during disciplinary and/or grievance processes.

 - N v A Company –represented the claimant in a disability discrimination claim against a FTSE 250 manufacturing company.
 The case settled after cross examination for a figure in excess of the schedule of loss.

 - N v A Public Authority – acted for the public authority in a complex case as to the definition of ‘necessary’ and various functions with the Safety Representatives and Safety Committees Regulations 1977.